-Apple’s very own Safari browser is crowned with the honor of being the world’s fastest browser, and the California-based company offers build-in Safari browsers for its various products.
+Apple’s very own Safari browser is crowned with the honor of being the world’s fastest browser, and the California-based company offers built-in Safari browsers for its various products.

 The Wall Street Journal reported that given the problem, Google will solve the battery life problem which has been there for ages, especially keeping in mind the Mac devices.

-To tackle the overpower consumption problem, the developers at Google have looked at various different solutions, and they are trying to work their way from there.
+To tackle the overpowering consumption problem, the developers at Google have looked at various different solutions, and they are trying to work their way from there.

 Google Chrome will improve the “tab throttling” to better prioritize active tabs thereby it will limit resource consumption for tabs that are open in the background.

 The developers at Google are hoping that it will revolutionalize power consumption, and thereby resolve the Google Chrome battery issue in macOS and improve performance.
 Ideally, this should also fix the power consumption problem on Mac devices.